aksamra56/cpnt201-a5/README.md

 # Attributes:
 [https://zyro.com/ca/preview/dovile?utm_medium=affiliate&utm_source=aff1635&utm_campaign=aff35&transaction_id=102c99be34ba2c657cf271bb12b426]

-I coped the reviews/Testimonials from the internet in the Tailwind assignment but I can't find the exact URL for these testimonials.
+I coped the reviews/Testimonials from the internet for this Tailwind assignment but I can't find the exact URL for these testimonials.
 I have checked through my computer history, stumped!